francesco-bidoia/video_to_3dgs/README.md

 We provide a dockerfile and a start script.
 Simply run ./start.sh to enter the container (it will build it automatically)

+This has been tested in wsl2 and Ubunut 22

 # How to use
 We assume there is a fodler called dataset_gs at the same level as this repo.